-Analysis: the real story behind one of the plots in the new Resistance drama is just as fascinating as what happens on screen
+Analysis: the real story behind one of the plots in the Resistance drama is just as fascinating as what happens on screen

-RTE’s new Resistance drama is set in Dublin during 1920 and uses Michael Collins’ intelligence war as its backdrop.
+RTE’s Resistance drama is set in Dublin during 1920 and uses Michael Collins’ intelligence war as its backdrop.
 Perhaps the most compelling subplot concerns a conflicted single-mother and IRA spy, Ursula Sweeney, played by Simone Kirby.
 That character is based on the real-life IRA agent, Josephine McCoy, whose story has been relocated from Cork to Dublin and reshaped by the writers, yet it retains its inherent drama, even a century later.

 The daughter of a retired RIC head constable, she was raised in Cork City and trained as a secretary.
 In 1910, she moved to Wales and married a local man, Coleridge Brown (originally named Marchment) in 1913.
 The same year, she gave birth to their son Reggie, with a second son, Gerald, arriving in 1915.
 McCoy stated her husband’s family was "hostile to Catholics…neither did they want the children to be brought up in the faith."